Majus-Dev/jsio/README.md

 ~~will to live~~ (lost that long ago)

 # TODO

-- Add support for hotswapping keyboard layouts
+- [X] Add support for hotswapping keyboard layouts
-- Fix having to edit Main.js to change layout
+- [X] Fix having to edit Main.js to change layout
-- ~~find will to live~~
+- [ ] Find will to live